hlysig/cleanup03/README.md

 	pyenv global 3.8.6

-Then add the following lines to your bashrc or zshrc.
+Add the following lines to your bashrc or zshrc.
 This command loads the globally set Python version to your path.

 	if command -v pyenv 1>/dev/null 2>&1; then